chinazaaa/groupfund-backend/PAYMENT_AUTOMATION_PLAN.md

 2. **Debit Card Required for Auto-Pay**
    - Users MUST add debit card details if they want to enable auto-pay
    - Not required if user wants manual payment only
-   - Stored securely via Stripe/Paystack (never on your server)
+   - Stored securely via Stripe (never on your server)

 3. **Withdrawal Account**
    - Already covered by bank details requirement